o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/maps.md

 ---
 title: Maps
-description: Learn how to use key-value pair maps in Open 3D Engine's Script Canvas.
+description: Learn how to use key-value pair maps in the Open 3D Engine (O3DE) Script Canvas.
 weight: 200
 ---